nquinazdev/scam-detection-tool/README.md

-# scam-detection-tool
+Professional Scam Detection Tool
-# AI-Powered Phishing Email Detector
+# AI-Powered Phishing Detector

-An advanced desktop application that uses AI and machine learning to detect phishing emails with detailed threat analysis.
+An advanced desktop application that uses AI and machine learning to detect phishing and malware with detailed threat analysis.

 ## Features